Terstegge/mbed-os-MSP432/README.md

 described above.
 Do not forget to run the `mountXDS110` script in a separate terminal, if you face the same mount problems as I did.

-Now we can run all the tests;
+Now we can run all the tests:
 ```
 mbed test --run | tee test.log
 ```
-The final output should show no errors (86 test suites with 565 test cases).
+The final output should show no errors (86 test suites with 565 test cases):
 ```
 mbedgt: test suite report:
 | target                   | platform_name    | test suite                                                                           | result | elapsed_time (sec) | copy_method |